Florida's Mullen's uneven month ends in Darth Vader costume - WHIZ News

 Mullen insisted he chose the outfit long before he was in the middle of a halftime scuffle between the teams Saturday night.
 Ultimately, though, he admitted his attire was “suitable tonight,” and he wasn’t just talking about Halloween.

-It was closer to perfect given the coach’s uneven October, which included eyebrow-raising comments about wanting to pack the stadium during a pandemic and questioning an NCAA decision regarding practicing on Election Day.
+It was closer to perfect given the coach’s uneven October, which included eyebrow-raising comments about wanting to pack the Swamp — Florida Field, not Dagobah — during a pandemic and questioning an NCAA decision regarding practicing on Election Day.

 Mullen’s month concluded with a lopsided victory that was marred by a benches-clearing melee at halftime.